 Keeping the same packet format throughout its evolution was a key factor for Ethernet networks success.
 Within the logical link layer, packets are usually called frames.
-Different frame formats can coexist on the same Ethernet network, but the most widespread is Ethernet II, also known as DIX (Digital, Intel, Xerox):
+Different Ethernet frame formats exist, but the most widespread is Ethernet II, also known as DIX (Digital, Intel, Xerox) and is now standard:

-Among various existing formats, this is the simplest, yet, it implements all that's required: source and destination node addresses, a multiplexing identifier (E-TYPE) and error detection code (FCS - Frame Check Sequence).
+Among various existing formats, this is the simplest, yet it implements all that's required: source and destination node addresses, a multiplexing identifier (E-TYPE) and an error detection code (FCS - Frame Check Sequence).
 It can carry up to 1500 bytes of data, this maximum payload size is called the MTU (Maximum Transmission Unit).
 The synchronisation sequence depends on the transmission medium, it is used for bit and frame synchronization.

-This ethernet packet format is so widespread that new technologies, such as 802.11 access points, support this format to allow direct interconnection.
+This ethernet packet format is so widespread that new technologies, such as 802.11 access points, support this format to allow direct interconnection between cabled Ethernet networks and wireless local networks.

-Ethernet - from bus to star topology
+Ethernet - from the bus to the star topology

-Bus topology with coaxial cable implementations like 10base5 and 10base2 provided extremely low-cost networks, this was a key factor in the initial expansion of ethernet.
-Particularly in 10base2, reliability become an important issue, any physical problem along the bus makes the whole segment fail.
+The bus topology with coaxial cable, e.g., 10base5 and 10base2, provided extremely low-cost networks, this was a key factor in the initial expansion of Ethernet.
+Yet, especially with 10base2, reliability became an important issue, any physical problem along the bus makes the entire bus unusable.